Cat and Dog Teeth Cleaning in Milpitas, CA

 - Digital x-rays for extractions and other severe cases

 The responsibility of preventive pet dental care doesn’t just rest with us—you play an equally (if not more) important role!
-In addition to regular professional dental cleanings by our staff, your pet needs routine at-home care as well.
+In addition to regular cat and dog cleanings by our staff, your pet needs routine at-home care as well.
 The best technique for removing plaque and tartar is brushing with pet-friendly toothpaste and a brush every single day.
 However, we know that busy schedules and uncooperative pets can make the daily routine impossible.
 While we still strongly encourage brushing at least once or twice a week, we also recommend other options as well.

 Our other at-home recommendations include